filakhtov/gentoo-use-docs/dev-vcs/git.md

 It is safe to disable the flag.

-### gnome-keyring
-Execute the `make` command from the `contrib/credential/libsecret` subdirectory to build the `git-credential-libsecret` binary to handle storing and providing usernames and passwords to Git using the `libsecret` library.

-This flag should be enabled to integrate GIT with the GNOME Keyring.

 ### gpg
 Pull in the [app-crypt/gnupg](../app-crypt/gnupg.md) package as a dependency.
 Provide an ability to cryptographically sign and verify commits, using the `git commit -S` and `git verify-commit` commands and tags using the `git tag -s` and `git verify-tag` commands respectively.